 Home » Hemp State Laws » Washington D.C., DC, USA

-Washington, DC Hemp & Hemp‑Derived Cannabinoid Laws
+Hemp & Hemp‑Derived Cannabinoid Laws in Washington, DC

-Last reviewed: May 3, 2026
+Last reviewed: June 1, 2026

 Free and Fast delivery for CBD products.
 This is a recreational Hemp CBD dispensary and not a medical marijuanna dispensary.
 We use UPS 1-day to deliver all our orders, so expect your order to arrive within 24 to 48 hours.
 Delays may occur over weekends.